efflux/doc-otobo-dev/content/contributing/unit-tests.rst

 By providing ``RestoreDatabase`` parameter to helper constructor, any database statement executed during the unit test will be rolled back at the end, making sure no permanent change has been done.

-Like any other test suite, OTRS provides assertion methods which can be used to test conditions.
+Like any other test suite, OTOBO provides assertion methods which can be used to test conditions.
 For example, this is how we create a test user and test that it has been indeed created:

 .. code-block:: Perl